Every Mother's Son: History

-Late in 1966, Every Mother's Son recorded the Farrell and Jerry Goldstein-penned song "Come on Down to My Boat", originally released by the garage rock band The Rare Breed (who became The Ohio Express) under the title "Come and Take a Ride in My Boat" earlier in the year.
+Late in 1966, Every Mother's Son recorded the Farrell and Jerry Goldstein-penned song "Come On Down to My Boat", originally released by the garage rock band The Rare Breed (who became The Ohio Express) under the title "Come and Take a Ride in My Boat" earlier in the year.
 An almost instant favorite on American pop radio stations, Every Mother's Son's take on the song reached number six on the Billboard Hot 100 in July 1967.
 Because the group was signed to MGM, not only did the band appear on several nationally televised programs to promote the single, they also were featured in a two-part episode of The Man from U.N.C.L.E. (series 3) entitled "The Five Daughters Affair", the combined episodes were also released as the movie "The Karate Killers".
 A self-titled studio album, featuring mainly original material as well as their hit single, followed soon after, and became a modest commercial success, peaking at number 117 on the Billboard 200.
 Much of the music on the album was described as "clean summer rock (with almost imperceptible echoes of The Beach Boys and The Association)".

-Although Every Mother's Son never managed to attain commercial success that paralleled "Come on Down to My Boat", they flirted with the national charts throughout the remainder of the year.
+Although Every Mother's Son never managed to attain commercial success that paralleled "Come On Down to My Boat", they flirted with the national charts throughout the remainder of the year.
 MGM Records quickly distributed their second album Every Mother's Son's Back in late 1967, spawning three charting singles, "Put Your Mind at Ease" (number 46), "Pony with the Golden Mane" (number 93), and "No One Knows" (number 96), but the album itself failed to sell in sufficient quantities to chart.
 Schuyler Larsen departed Every Mother's Son following the release of their sophomore effort, and was replaced by Don Kerr.
 In 1968 work commenced on a third album; however, the group disbanded by the end of the year.
 Dennis Larden later joined Ricky Nelson's Stone Canyon Band.
 In 1998, Collectables Records distributed the compilation album The Very Best of Every Mother's Son: Come on Down to My Boat.
 In 2012 a CD of both MGM albums and a bonus non-album single was issued by Now Sounds as "Come On Down: The Complete MGM Recordings" using the original master tapes.

 One member, Bruce Milner, is now a dentist in both Manhattan, New York and Woodstock.

+Bassist Schuyler Larsen died on December 19, 2021.